viaacode/sip-specification/usecases/2d-artwork.md

 |_Files (rep. 4)_|the TIFF files: `7m03z1634f_deelopname1_tiff.tif`, `7m03z1634f_deelopname2_tiff.tif`, ..., `7m03z1634f_deelopname9_tiff.tif`|
 |_Files (rep. 5)_|the TIFF file: `7m03z1634f_target_tiff`|

-This case relies on the 2D profile because:
+This case relies on the material-artwork profile because:

 - there is one IE and multiple representations;
 - the painting can be described using a combination of the [DCTERMS](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) and [Schema](schema.org/) metadata models;